Nick Vyzas

 Nick is deliberately vendor-neutral: he cares more about patterns than specific products, and about designs that survive cloud migrations, engine changes, and new AI/ML workloads.
 He speaks regularly at community conferences, contributes to open source, and has served as a technical reviewer for database and Linux books.

-Thinking in PostgreSQL continues the same theme as his day-to-day work: take the hard lessons from real systems under real load, and turn them into practical mental models, checklists, and queries that engineers can reuse—whether they’re running Postgres next to ClickHouse, behind ProxySQL, inside Kubernetes, or in whatever stack comes next.
+Thinking in PostgreSQL, Engineering AI Assistants and Infrastructure as Code Mastery continue the same theme as his day-to-day work: take the hard lessons from real systems with high complexity and real load, then turn them into practical mental models, checklists, and playbooks that engineers can reuse—whether they’re running Postgres next to ClickHouse, behind ProxySQL, deploying with Terraform, scaling inside Kubernetes, or doing X,Y,Z with whatever stack comes next.